jordandhaenens/DeliverySystem/README.md

 1. Trucks are limited to a single operating region each
 1. One truck per operating region
 1. Truck capacities will be static
+1. Desktop App design requirements still need to be discussed with PO

 ##WebService API Classes and Methods